SCENE 01 / THERMAL IMAGING

 Can thermal footage be composited?

-Yes, thermal footage can be composited with visible light footage or used as creative elements.
-Post-production can enhance thermal imagery for specific visual effects or scientific presentations.
+Yes, thermal footage can be layered with visible light footage or used as creative elements.
+In post, we can boost the thermal visuals for visual effects or science presentations.

 Need Thermal Imaging?